Reading time: 5 minutes

 - Fixed cover increases in cost over time, but the insurance level stays the same until you reach a specific age set by the fund.

-How much life cover can I apply for?
+How much death cover can I apply for?

-Some super funds – particularly retail funds – allow members to apply for up to $5 million in death cover.
-However, as the level of cover increases, insurers apply more stringent risk assessments, meaning you will need to supply health information and undertake a medical assessment.
+Although some super funds – particularly retail funds – allow members to apply for up to $5 million in death cover, higher levels of cover are not automatically available.
+As the level of cover increases, insurers apply more stringent risk assessments to an insurance application, meaning you will need to supply health information and undertake a medical assessment.
 Your premiums will also be higher.

 If you work in what insurers classify as high-risk occupations – such as a blue-collar worker in a hazardous environment – higher levels of cover can be more difficult and expensive to obtain.